Copositivity, discriminants and nonseparable signed supports: Nonseparable signed supports

-Our next goal is to show that signomials with nonseparable signed support and a positive singular zero decompose as a sum of signomials whose signed support is an extended circuit and hence by \Cref{prop:simplexNP:pos:sing:SONC} they are SONC.
+Our next goal is to show that signomials with nonseparable signed support that have a positive singular zero decompose as a sum of signomials whose signed support is an extended circuit.
+Hence by \Cref{prop:simplexNP:pos:sing:SONC}, these signomials admit a SONC decomposition.
+We show in \Cref{{lemma:decomposition:from:nonnegative:solution},lemma:nonneg:sol:nonseparable:signomial} that this holds if the positive singular zero is $\mathbbm{1}$, and the general case is treated in \Cref{thm:nonseparable:singular:polynomial:SONC}.